A quest for better lesson observation and teacher development

 OUTCOME

-Teachers expressed their positive experience of concurrently using the 360-degree video and the Lessonvu solution.
+Teachers expressed their positive experience of concurrently using the 360-degree video of the ONVU Learning solution.

 What education professionals are saying